OpenEvalProject/evals/manuscripts/elife-76605/v1/manuscript.md

 ## Results

-## M. tuberculosis population structure and demographic characteristics in Valencia region
+### M. tuberculosis population structure and demographic characteristics in Valencia region

 We sequenced 77% of the TB culture-positive cases reported between 2014 and 2016 in Valencia region with a 4.3 million population.
 Around 10 samples were removed as non-MTBC isolates or likely mixed infections (Supplementary file 1).
 We identified 6 different lineages (L) circulating in the region (Coll et al., 2014; Stucki et al., 2016), with L4 the most frequent (92.1%) (Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/76605/elife-76605-fig1-v1.jpg)

 **Figure 1.:** (A) Phylogeny of 775 tuberculosis (TB) isolates collected during the years 2014 and 2016.
 Each ring represents genomic clusters detected by different single nucleotide polymorphism (SNP) thresholds (0, 5, and 12 SNPs).
 Mycobacterium canneti was used as an outgroup.
 (B) Clustering percentage, i.e. percentage of samples within clusters for different SNP thresholds.
 (C) Number of genomic clusters by different cluster sizes.
 A 12 SNP threshold was used as a standard.
-Cluster sizes of 8–11 samples were not detected. *Nomenclature proposed by Comas et al., 2013.Figure 1—source data 1.Cluster ID; number of Spanish.
-Foreign and unknown origin cases and total cluster size are indicated.
+Cluster sizes of 8–11 samples were not detected. *Nomenclature proposed by Comas et al., 2013.

 Characteristics of TB cases are summarized in Supplementary file 3, reporting the sequenced samples as a representative subset of the total culture-positive cases.
 TB incidence in the region ranged between 8.3 and 8.7 with higher incidence in migrants (mean 23.6) than in local born individuals (mean 6.9).
 Detailed epidemiological analysis of TB cases in Valencia region is presented in Supplementary file 3 and Supplementary file 4, remarkably 63% of all cases were Spanish-born patients, while 30% came from high-incidence countries, and 7% from other low-incidence countries.
 When we observed risk factors associated with TB, we found that diabetes was present in 10.4% of cases; although this was more prevalent in Spanish-born patients (OR 2.7, CI 1.5–5.4, p<0.001), values were similar to diabetes prevalence in the general Spanish population.

-## Epidemiological and gClustering
+### Epidemiological and gClustering

 Conventional contact tracing investigations (see Methods) identified 66 epidemiological clusters, including 97 cases, accounting for 12.5% of transmission in the Valencia region (Figure 1B).
 Considering the widely used pairwise distance threshold of 12 SNPs for defining transmission, we identified 112 gClusters, including 331 (42.7%) patients, with cluster size ranging from 2 to 12 cases (Figure 1C, Figure 1—source data 1).
 Although these clusters included foreign-born patients, Spanish-born patients were more likely part of genomically linked groups (OR 2, CI 1.44–2.79, p<0.001).
 In this regard, 42 gClusters exclusively comprised Spanish-born patients and 8 included only foreign-born patients.